37 Email Marketing Ideas to Grow Revenue in 2026 (With Examples)

 Emails that promote sales, products, and services will help your business grow your customer base by turning subscribers into purchasers.

-• A call to action (CTA) that directs the reader to “Buy Now”
+• A clear call to action (CTA) that prompts you to “Shop Now.”

 Salt & Stone product education emphasizes simplicity in its design and content.
 Image source: Salt & Stone